Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Applications

+As a particular example, we study an M/G/1 queueing system where the arrival rate depends on the expected waiting time and provide a closed-form expression for the stationary expected waiting time.

 \begin{example} ($M/G/1$ queue).
-Consider an $M/G/1$ queue so the time between arrivals has an exponential distribution with parameter $\lambda$ that is correlated with the expected waiting time.
-The service time is given by a general random variable $S$.
-Suppose that the mean interarrival time equals the expected waiting time so $\lambda$ equals $1$ over the expected waiting time.\footnote{Note that we can apply Theorem \ref{Theorem: unique} under any $\lambda$ that is decreasing with respect to the expected waiting time.} From the Pollaczek-Khinchin formula the stationary expected waiting time is given by $\lambda\mathbb{E}(S^{2})/(2(1-\lambda\mathbb{E}(S)))$.
-Hence, we must have $1/\lambda = \lambda\mathbb{E}(S^{2})/(2(1-\lambda\mathbb{E}(S))$ which yields
+Consider an $M/G/1$ queue so the time between arrivals has an exponential distribution.
+Let $Law(S_{t}) = Law (S)$ and $Law(T_{t}(h)) $ has an exponential distribution with the parameter $\lambda(h)$.
+Suppose that the mean interarrival time equals the expected waiting time so $\lambda(h) = 1/h$.